Stromatoporoidea: Diversity through time

+A partial fossil of Aulacera, a large column-shaped labechiid from Late Ordovician Canada.

 Labechiids were by far the most diverse stromatoporoids of the Ordovician, and some paleontologists have even ventured to reconstruct lines of descent in this preliminary stage of stromatoporoid evolution.
 The next order to appear were the Clathrodictyida, in the early Katian stage of the Late Ordovician.
 It has been suggested that clathrodictyids are descended from labechiids, as part of an evolutionary lineage starting at the Siberian species Priscastroma gemini.
 Though less diverse than their labechiid relatives, Ordovician clathrodictyids were widespread and locally abundant in some areas.
 The third stromatoporoid order, Actinostromatida, may have originated in the Late Ordovician or the Llandovery Epoch (early Silurian).
 The precise timing depends on the status of Plumatalinia, a Late Ordovician Estonian genus often considered a 'missing link' between the ancestral labechiids and their presumed descendants, the actinostromatids.

 Labechiid diversity contracted during the Late Ordovician mass extinction and throughout the Silurian, while clathrodictyids and actinostromatids diversified substantially.
 The other four stromatoporoid orders (Amphiporida, Stromatoporellida, Stromatoporida, and Syringostromatida) also originated in the Silurian, though they remained fairly subdued compared to the three older groups.
 Silurian stromatoporoids would face a second round of extinction in the late Silurian (Pridoli Epoch), which reduced the number of genera back to Middle Ordovician levels.

 Stromatoporoids recovered strongly in the Early and Middle Devonian, reaching their overall maximum diversity in the Eifelian stage.
 Clathrodictyids, stromatoporellids, stromatoporids, and syringostromatids benefited the most from this renewal of biodiversity.
 The arrival of the Late Devonian disrupted this apex of stromatoporoid evolution.
 Syringostromatids were the first to be affected, virtually disappearing from the fossil record at the start of the Frasnian stage.
 Actinostromatids, stromatoporellids, and stromatoporids were next in line, with their diversity and reef extent collapsing at the end of the Frasnian in accordance with the Kellwasser event (Late Devonian mass extinction).
 Diversity loss prior to the Kellwasser event was likely a factor of both falling origination rates and slightly elevated extinction rates.
 Other groups presented unexpected patterns: the formerly rare amphiporids reached their highest diversity in the Frasnian, while labechiids staged a remarkable comeback in the Famennian stage, acquiring levels of diversity not seen since the Ordovician.
 This would not last, as stromatoporoids appear to have been completely extinguished during the Hangenberg event (end-Devonian mass extinction) at the end of the Famennian.